mikeoconnor0308/boot-camps/pyGlet-GameMechanics.md

 There is an excellent & very easy tuturial on basic pyGlet structure which is [available at this link](http://simeonfranklin.com/talk/pyglet/slides.html#slide-1), which you should work your way through.
 Don't worry about making the game suggested in the final slide of the tutorial.
 Work through the example below instead.

 Here is some code, call it pyGlet-drawCircles.py, that generates randomly placed circles.
 Note that the makeCircle function actually builds a lists of vertices, which pyGlet then "draws" by sequentially connecting lines between the vertices.
-The functions in the drawWindow class behave as follows:
+The functions in the graphicsWindow class behave as follows:

 * \__init__(self) is responsible for initializing the important data structures required during draws & updates